An Honours degree (2:1 or above) in a relevant subject. Other relevant qualifications and/or experience may be considered.

-An important advantage in taking this Course is that it merges academic knowledge with practical analytic skill.
-Students will acquire a sound knowledge of how to analyse and interpret interaction via English within and across cultures, hence developing professional skills that are highly relevant to the job market.
+An important advantage in taking this course is that it merges academic knowledge with practical analytic skill.
+You will acquire a sound knowledge of how to analyse and interpret interaction via English within and across cultures, developing professional skills that are highly relevant to the job market.

-Students will have an option to learn a foreign language, which helps in finding high-profile jobs in the market.
+You will have an option to learn a foreign language, which helps you finding high-profile jobs in the market.

 There is an emphasis on analysing English language in use, including spoken and written language.

-Students will learn how to use different methods of analysis and based on a range of theories of culturally situated language use.
+You will learn how to use different methods of analysis and based on a range of theories of culturally appropriate language use.